datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 science in big (scientific) institutions, while keeping workflows for users as simple as possible.
 It elaborates on

 #.
-How to implement a scalable Remote Indexed Archive (RIA) store for DataLad
+How to implement a scalable Remote Indexed Archive (RIA) store to flexibly
-   datasets, potentially remote, so that data are stored in a different place than where people work with it,
+   store large amounts of DataLad datasets, potentially remote to lower storage strains on computing infrastructure,
 #.
-How to incentivize and enforce disk-space aware computing, and
+How disk-space aware computing can be eased by DataLad based workflows and
+   enforced by infrastructural incentives and limitations, and
 #.
 How to reduce technical complexities for users and encourage reproducible,
-   version-controlled scientific workflows.
+   version-controlled, and scalable scientific workflows.

 .. note::